sli051357/hack-heist/README.md

 # HackHeist - Full Stack Workshop

 ## Workshop Overview
 Welcome to **HackHeist**.
 In this workshop, you will build a full-stack application using **React, Express, and MongoDB** while learning about **RESTful APIs**.
-This project simulates a heist planning system, where you can manage crew members, plan jobs, and track loot.
+This project simulates a heist planning system, where you can manage crew members and plan heists.

 ## Workshop Objectives
 By the end of this workshop, you will: